 Juneau Tours and Attractions

 The paths that twist and turn throughout the city have earned Juneau the nickname Little San Francisco, giving visitors and locals a hike for all abilities.
 In addition to the capital complex, art galleries, boutiques, souvenir shops and the Alaska State Museum contribute to Juneau’s atmosphere.
 Don’t miss a visit to the totem pole at the capital building – it’s five stories tall!
 Juneau’s location makes a great starting point for backcountry trips.
 Just 13 miles outside of town lay the impressive Mendenhall Glacier.
 Its accessibility allows motorists to drive right up to the face of the massive wall of ice.
 Another way to view Juneau’s glaciers is by the many plane and helicopter tours offered.
 A visit to the ruins of the Alaska-Juneau gold mine or the local salmon hatchery make for educational tours.
 For a look at Alaska’s salt marshes and the migratory waterfowl protected there, visit the Mendenhall Wetlands State Game Refuge.
 A number of organized excursions are available for cruise passengers and other visitors including city tours, flightseeing, whale watching, photo tours and trips to Mendenhall Glacier.
-Another great idea is to rent a car or 6 passenger mini van and explore Juneau on your own for the day.
-See this page for more details on Shore Excursions.

 While there are no roads linking the city to the rest of Alaska, Juneau is a major port of call for all cruise lines sailing the Inside Passage.
 It is also a stop on the route of the Alaska State Ferry.
 Several charters offer boat tours out of Juneau, ranging from several hours to several days.